vpark777/Stories/Contributing.md

 Thanks for your interest in contributing!

 This repository contains folders for different grade levels.
 Each folder holds age-appropriate stories.
-You can contribute a story by creating a **pull request (PR)**.
+You can contribute a story by creating a **pull request (PR)**.<br>
+You will need a Github account.
+Here is a link on how to open one. https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github

 ## ✍️ How to Contribute a Story